What are your top priorities if elected to the City Council?

 - Create more well-paying jobs by building more light industrial and commercial space.
 Too many people have to commute to work every day.

-- Make sure there is enough water to sustain us in drought conditions before approving massive new developments.
+- Make sure there is enough water to sustain us in drought conditions by supporting new supply.

 What financial experience do you have?

 I have owned a several different small businesses, including a candy kitchen/shop, a submarine sandwich shop, and a property management business located in west Los Angeles.
-Currently, and for almost 20 years, I have acted as the Executive Director for the Canyon Theatre Guild (CTG), which requires running a small business (although it is a non-profit).
+Currently, and for over 20 years, I have acted as the Executive Director for the Canyon Theatre Guild (CTG), which requires running a small business (although it is a non-profit).
+I led the CTG through the Great Recession while many other similar organizations failed.

 What are your thoughts on the Cemex mine?

-The City must find a solution to the Cemex mine issue.
-If the Cemex mine is put into operation, not only will there be 1,200 trucks a day added to our traffic, but the dust particulates generated will pollute our air.
-The particulate count will be over twice the level that the government has said is healthy, which will make breathing more difficult for us and for our children.
-To make matters worse, the topography of our valley is such that inversion layer will trap polluted air.
+If the Cemex mine were ever to be put into operation, not only would there be 1,200 trucks a day added to our traffic, but the dust particulates generated would pollute our air.
+The particulate count would be over twice the level that the government has said is healthy, which would make breathing more difficult for us and for our children.
+To make matters worse, the topography of our valley is such that inversion layer traps polluted air.
 The Santa Clarita Valley already has some of the worst air in the country.
-The Cemex mine will make it far worse.
+The Cemex mine would make it far worse.

 If elected, what will you do about the homeless situation in the Santa Clarita Valley?